 Lateness is usually considered a form of rudeness and lack of adequate planning.
-Whenever a tardy student enters a class late, the learning process is either interrupted or delayed for all students in the class.
+Whenever a student enters a class late, the learning process is either interrupted or delayed for all students in the class.
 Since school years are the habit-forming years of life, it is crucial for attention to be given to the importance of promptness.
 By being prompt, students demonstrate and practice desirable behaviors of adult life.

-A good rule of thumb is to plan to be at school by 8:00 a.m.
-This plan provides a cushion of several minutes to deal with unavoidable delays encountered in route.
+A good rule of thumb is to plan to be at school by 7:40 a.m.
+This plan provides a cushion of several minutes to deal with unavoidable delays encountered en route.

-Elementary students should never be brought to the classroom door if arriving late.
-Any student arriving after the 8:10 a.m. bell must report to the elementary office to sign in and receive an admittance slip.
+Elementary students should never be dropped off outside of the school building or brought to the classroom door if arriving late.
+Any student arriving after the 7:50 a.m. bell at English Station must report to the elementary office with a parent or an adult to sign in and receive an admittance slip.
+The parent/adult will need to park and enter through the main entrance before proceeding to the Elementary office to check the student into school.
 The reason for the late arrival will be recorded.

-It is imperative that students be in their seats, ready for class to begin at 8:10.
-No student will be admitted to class without an admission slip if he/she has arrived after the 8:10 a.m. bell.
+It is imperative that students be in their seats, ready for class to begin at 7:50 a.m.
+No student will be admitted to class without an admission slip if he/she has arrived after the 7:50 a.m. bell.